lhazlewood/scms/README.md

     $ mvn install

-This will create the SCMS executable scms-cli-<version>-cli.jar file in the `cli/target` directory.
-You can run SCMS by using the `java -jar` command:
+This will create the SCMS distribution .zip file in the `dist/target` directory.
+You can unzip the zip file and run the `bin/scms` script as explained at the top of this document.

-    $ java -jar cli/target/scms-cli-<version>-cli.jar

-The last command will show a help menu with usage instructions.